jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-03-31-holybro-kopis2-hdv-dji-air-unit/index.md

 > ![DJI Assistant 2 firmware update completed](holybro-kopis2-hdv-dji-air-unit-44.jpg)

-Unplug the radio from the computer and power it off by double press and holding the power button.
+Unplug the radio from the computer and power it off by double press and hold the power button.

 The next step is to do the same thing for the goggles.
-Plug in the DJI FPV goggles to the computer.
+Plugin the DJI FPV goggles to the computer.
 Then power them on via a 2S-4S battery and the provided XT60 to DC barrel jack cable.

 Once you do that, **you should see them in the list of connected devices in the DJI Assistant 2 app**.

 The activation and the update process are exactly the same as what we did with the remote controller.
 Activate the goggles and complete the firmware update.
 Then unplug from the computer and power them off.

 Finally, do the same for the DJI air unit.
 The only thing to watch out for is that the air unit **WILL GET VERY HOT**.
 That's normal, but try to keep this part as short as you can, don't fiddle around with anything else.
-Plug in the air unit to the computer via it's USB type C port, power on your quad via its XT60 connector and a LiPo (**NO PROPS**), go straight into the DJI Assistant 2 app, click the newly discovered connected device, activate it and update the firmware.
+Plugin the air unit to the computer via its USB Type C port, power on your quad via its XT60 connector, and a LiPo (**NO PROPS**), go straight into the DJI Assistant 2 app, click the newly discovered connected device, activate it and update the firmware.

 After the update has completed successfully, unplug from the computer, unplug the LiPo battery and let the air unit cool off a bit.